makaleks/edk2-tools/qemu_and_gdb/README.md

    ```bash
    . ./edksetup.sh BaseTools
    ```
-1. First, choose your runtime environment to run QEMU.
+1. Choose any directory on your filesystem to be a runtime environment to run QEMU.
 Inside, create a directory for UEFI images (here, named 'hda-contents'):
    ```bash
    mkdir -p uefi-env/hda-contents
    ```